Does Negligent Driving Affect Insurance

-In most states a negligent driving ticket is one step down from a reckless or careless driving ticket.
+In most states, a negligent driving ticket is one step down from a carless or reckless driving ticket.
 These tickets are most likely handed out to individuals who failed to follow traffic rules and laws.

-Almost any type of ticket goes on your driving reordered and impacts your insurance.
+Almost any type of ticket goes on your driving reordered and impacts your auto insurance costs.
 The ones that have the greatest impacts are the type of tickets that reflect driving that is likely to cause an accident.

 If you have too many negligent driving tickets, along with other traffic tickets some insurance companies may refuse to insure you.